Student Conduct

 Code of Conduct

-Within the UC San Diego communities, honesty, respect and integrity are essential principles.
-If you are found responsible of misconduct you will be subject to strict disciplinary action.
-Make sure to know the Student Conduct Procedures.
-Please see the Office of Student Conduct for more information.
+If you are found responsible for misconduct, you will be subject to strict disciplinary action.
+Make sure to familiarize yourself with the student conduct procedures.
+Please see the Center of Student Accountability, Growth, and Education (SAGE) for more information.

 Policy on Integrity of Scholarship

 The principle of honesty must be upheld if the integrity of scholarship is to be maintained by an academic community.
-The University expects that both faculty and students will honor this principle and, in so doing, protect the validity of University grading.
+The university expects that both faculty and students will honor this principle and, in so doing, protect the validity of university grading.
 This means that all academic work will be done by the student to whom it is assigned, without unauthorized aid of any kind.
 Instructors, for their part, will exercise care in planning and supervising academic work, so that honest effort will be encouraged.
-UC San Diego Academic Integrity Office provides information to help understand the relationship between Academic Integrity and You.
-Read the full Policy on Integrity of Scholarship, as approved by Rep Assembly on June 3, 2014.
+The UC San Diego Academic Integrity Office provides information to help understand the relationship between academic integrity and you.
+Read the full Policy on Integrity of Scholarship, as approved by the Rep Assembly on June 3rd, 2014.

 What is a Dean’s Certification?